Simonify/create-dispatcher/README.md

 ### Dispatcher.subscribe

-The `subscribe` method can be provided with one or two arguments.
-If two arguments are provided, the first argument will be treated as a `channel` to subscribe to and the second will be treated as the `receiver` function.
-If one argument is provided, it will be treated as the `receiver` function and the `channel` will default to the `defaultChannel`.
+The `subscribe` method can be called with one or two arguments.

+If the method is called with two arguments, the first argument will be treated as a `channel` to subscribe to and the second will be treated as a `receiver` function.
+The `receiver` will be called with the signature of `(channel: String, event: ?)` whenever an event is dispatched to the `channel`.

+If one argument is provided, it will be treated as a `receiver` function.
+If the `receiver` function accepts two arguments (`(channel: String, event: ?)`), it will be called whenever an event is dispatched to any channel.
+If it only accepts one argument, it will only be called when events are dispatched to the `defaultChannel`.

 If the subscription is successful, the function will return an `unsubscribe` function which can be called to cancel the subscription — it will return `true` the first time it's called and `false` thereafter.
 If the subscription is *not* successful (i.e. you've called `destroy`), the function will return `false`.